dinhnhu1401/SUDOKU-BACKTRACKING/README.md

 You can search more about the rules on the internet, even you can try a little at game online website.

+The link below will help you to generate the valid board and give you its answer.

 [Play SODUKU Now!](https://www.sudoku-solutions.com/)